mailcow/mailcow-dockerized-docs/docs/post_installation/firststeps-dmarc_reporting.en.md

 }
 ```

-Create or modify `docker compose.override.yml` in the mailcow-dockerized base directory:
+Create or modify `docker-compose.override.yml` in the mailcow-dockerized base directory:

 ```
 version: '2.1'